 Aug.
 2 was a big day for the Buffalo Sabres as they pulled off a big trade to land a dynamic player in 2018.
 Also, a group of veteran players, including a current National Hockey League head coach, signed on with new teams on this date.
 Plus, there was a dramatic finish in the bubble as the Stanley Cup Playoffs continued to get rolling.
 Let’s hop aboard the THW time machine to relive all the best from this date.

 Sabres Acquire Skinner

 Skinner was originally drafted with the seventh overall pick in the 2010 NHL Entry Draft.
 He won the Calder Trophy for being the best rookie of the 2010-11 season with 31 goals and 63 points.
-He played in 578 games with the Hurricanes before the traded and scored 204 goals and 379 points.
+He played in 578 games with the Hurricanes before the trade and scored 204 goals and 379 points.

 Foote Signs with Blue Jackets